2004 Tampa Bay Buccaneers season: Week 11: San Francisco 49ers

 Tampa Bay crushed the lowly 49ers 35–3.
 Brian Griese passed for 210 yards and two touchdown passes, and Michael Pittman rushed for 106 yards and two touchdown runs.

 Tampa Bay won their fourth game out of the last six, and improved to 4–6 on the season.

 Week 12: at Carolina Panthers

 Brian Griese threw for 347 yards and two touchdowns, but mistakes cost the Buccaneers dearly, and they fell to Carolina 21–14.

 A Griese interception was returned for a touchdown, and Martin Gramatica's kicking woes continued.
 He missed two field goal attempts during the game, which brought his season total to 8 misses.

 Week 13: Atlanta Falcons

-Kicker Martin Gramatica was benched for the season, and journeyman veteran Jay Taylor took his place.
-Tampa Bay crushed Atlanta 27–0, knocking Michael Vick out of the game for a play, forcing two fumbles, and one interception.

-At 5–7, Tampa Bay found themselves only one game out of the NFC wild card hunt.